precice/micro-manager/docs/micro-simulation-convert-to-library.md

         Returns
         -------
         data : dict
-            Python dictionary with keys as names of micro data and values as the data at the initial condition
+            Python dictionary with names of micro data as keys and the data as values at the initial condition
         """

     def solve(self, macro_data, dt) -> dict:
         """
-        Solve one time step of the micro simulation or for steady-state problems: solve until steady state is reached.
+        Solve one time step of the micro simulation for transient problems or solve until steady state for steady-state problems.

         Parameters
         ----------
         macro_data : dict
-            Dictionary with keys as names of macro data and values as the data dt : float
+            Dictionary with names of macro data as keys and the data as values dt : float
             Time step size

         Returns
         -------
         micro_data : dict
-            Dictionary with keys as names of micro data and values as the updated micro data
+            Dictionary with names of micro data as keys and the updated micro data a values
         """

     def save_checkpoint(self):